 No matter what kind of business you have, you absolutely need a system for keeping track of your projects, tasks, to-dos and ideas – as a creative entrepreneur, I’m guessing you have a lot of them!
 Our brains can only store so much information – as soon as I’m trying to remember more than three competing items, I instantly feel harried and overwhelmed.
 Once I write down my thoughts, I start feeling more calm, clear, and collected.

 As with any of these app suggestions, the very best one is the one you’re actually going to use.
 Choose carefully, and don’t be afraid to experiment!
 Go with your gut, and choosing based on aesthetics or the company’s values or the tiny adorable rainbow-coloured animals that appear when you complete tasks is both allowed and encouraged.
 Most of the best project management software systems are absolutely free, so there’s no harm in signing up and doing mini beta tests to see which you find most intuitive or supportive to you.

 If you start out with a simpler system, you might eventually need to “upgrade” your software to something more robust.
 That’s okay too!
-When I started my business, I used a simple to-do list tracker called Todoist, then eventually upgraded to Asana (still free!) which allows me to map out various projects and see them in a calendar view.
+When I started my business, I used a simple to-do list tracker called Todoist, then eventually upgraded to Asana and then Notion.